olepoeschl/NQueensFAF/README.md

 ## References

-The CPU-solver and the GPU-solver are based on following concepts:
+The CPU-Solver and the GPU-Solver are based on following concepts:

-- using bits to represent the occupancy of the board; based on the [implementation by Jeff Somers](http://users.rcn.com/liusomers/nqueen_demo/nqueens.html)
+* using bits to represent the occupancy of the board; based on the [implementation by Jeff Somers](http://users.rcn.com/liusomers/nqueen_demo/nqueens.html)

-- calculating start constellations, in which the borders of the board are already occupied by 3 or 4 queens; based on the [implementation by the TU Dresden](https://github.com/preusser/q27) (click [here](http://www.nqueens.de/sub/SearchAlgoUseSymm.en.html) for a very good description fo this method)
+* calculating start constellations, in which the borders of the board are already occupied by 3 or 4 queens; based on the [implementation by the TU Dresden](https://github.com/preusser/q27) (click [here](http://www.nqueens.de/sub/SearchAlgoUseSymm.en.html) for a very good description fo this method)

-- GPU: remember board-leaving diagonals when going to the next row, so that they can be reinserted when we go backwards.
+* GPU: remember board-leaving diagonals when going to the next row, so that they can be reinserted when we go backwards.
 This has also been done in [Ping Che Chen's implementation](https://forum.beyond3d.com/threads/n-queen-solver-for-opencl.47785/) of the N Queens Problem for GPU's